Vehicle: Registration

 Registration may be conditional on the vehicle being approved for use on public highways, as in the case of the UK and Ontario.
-Many US states also have requirements for vehicles operating on public highways.
-Aircraft have more stringent requirements, as they pose a high risk of damage to people and property in event of an accident.
-In the US, the FAA requires aircraft to have an airworthiness certificate.
-Because US aircraft must be flown for some time before they are certified, there is a provision for an experimental airworthiness certificate.
-FAA experimental aircraft are restricted in operation, including no overflights of populated areas, in busy airspace or with unessential passengers.
+Many U.S. states also have requirements for vehicles operating on public highways.
+Aircraft have more stringent requirements, as they pose a high risk of damage to people and property in the event of an accident.
+In the U.S., the FAA requires aircraft to have an airworthiness certificate.
+Because U.S. aircraft must be flown for some time before they are certified, there is a provision for an experimental airworthiness certificate.
+FAA experimental aircraft are restricted in operation, including no overflights of populated areas, in busy airspace, or with unessential passengers.
 Materials and parts used in FAA certified aircraft must meet the criteria set forth by the technical standard orders.

 Mandatory safety equipment

 In many jurisdictions, the operator of a vehicle is legally obligated to carry safety equipment with or on them.
-Common examples include seat belts in cars, helmets on motorcycles and bicycles, fire extinguishers on boats, buses and airplanes and life jackets on boats and commercial aircraft.
-Passenger aircraft carry a great deal of safety equipment including inflatable slides are rafts, oxygen masks, oxygen tanks, life jackets, satellite beacons and first aid kits.
-Some equipment such as life jackets has led to debate regarding their usefulness.
+Common examples include seat belts in cars, helmets on motorcycles and bicycles, fire extinguishers on boats, buses and airplanes, and life jackets on boats and commercial aircraft.
+Passenger aircraft carry a great deal of safety equipment, including inflatable slides, rafts, oxygen masks, oxygen tanks, life jackets, satellite beacons and first aid kits.
+Some equipment, such as life jackets has led to debate regarding their usefulness.
 In the case of Ethiopian Airlines Flight 961, the life jackets saved many people but also led to many deaths when passengers inflated their vests prematurely.